Xendoo is an up-and-coming digital accounting & bookkeeping provider

 But so far I’ve been proven wrong.
 There is too much nuance, too many gray areas, too much liability and too much competition for traditional banks to make a material profit.
 So the market has been ceded to the entrepreneurs, and wow, have they shown up!

-It’s been a popular startup category with 14 of the top 24 companies founded since 2016.
+It’s been a popular startup category in the 2015 to 2020 era with 17 of the top 25 companies founded in that 6-year period.
+Surprisingly, we have only one since then: Lettuce Financial.

 Year founded: